A Pretty Penny

 Jimmy closed his eyes and shook his head.
 ‘Fucking Americans.
 What, you think this is the movies?
 Just casually throw a body in the river?
 This is central fucking London.
 There’s CCTV everywhere.
 Was this your idea big man?’ he said, addressing the bodyguard.

-The bodyguard stayed quiet and instead gave Jimmy a dirty and glowering stare.
+The bodyguard stayed quiet and gave Jimmy a dirty and glowering stare.

 ‘Calm down,’ said Jimmy, ‘It’s only a foot.
 Consider yourself lucky.
 I usually go for the knees.’
 Jimmy then turned to me.
 ‘You alright?’